MuneerBSK/shell-scripting/README.md

 # Along with linux bash syntax

-# Then we will automate the infrastryucture provisioning
+# Then we will automate the infrastructure provisioning

 # And then configuration management

+this is to generate PAT